-Figure 2: Denver-North Front Range 8-hour Ozone Nonattainment Area and Subareas
+Figure 2: Denver Metro/North Front Range 8-hour Ozone Nonattainment Areas and Subareas

-The nine county Denver-North Front Range area was originally designated as a nonattainment area for ozone under the 1997 8-hour ozone NAAQS of 0.080 ppm established by the EPA.
+The nine-county DM/NFR area was originally designated as a nonattainment area for ozone under the 1997 8-hour ozone NAAQS of 0.08 ppm established by the EPA.
 A SIP was developed to demonstrate how the region would attain the 1997 8-hour ozone standard by 2010.
-For the purposes of Transportation Conformity, Motor Vehicle Emission Budgets (MVEBs) were established as part of the SIP for the two ozone precursors: Nitrogen Oxides (NOx) and Volatile Organic Compounds (VOC).
-EPA found the NOx and VOC MVEBs adequate for transportation conformity purposes and approved the budgets with the final rule to approve the Denver Metro Area & North Front Range Ozone Action Plan which included revisions to the SIP for the 1997 8-Hour Ozone NAAQS.9
+For the purposes of transportation conformity, Motor Vehicle Emission Budgets (MVEBs) were

 On March 27, 2008, 10 the EPA lowered the NAAQS for ground-level ozone to 0.075 ppm.
-The same nine county Denver-North Front Range Nonattainment area under the 1997 standard was designated as Marginal Nonattainment by the EPA under the 2008 standard on April 30, 2012.11 As a Marginal Nonattainment area, the deadline to attain the 2008 ozone NAAQS was by the end of the 2014 ozone season and a new SIP was not required.
-The Denver-North Front Range Nonattainment area failed to attain the NAAQS based on the three-year average of ozone data from 2012 to 2014.
-Because of this, on May 4, 2016, EPA reclassified the area from Marginal to Moderate, extending the attainment year to 2017.
-Per federal requirements, the State of Colorado developed a new SIP to demonstrate how the area will comply with the federal CAA for the 2008 ozone NAAQS.
-The Moderate Area Ozone SIP, submitted to the EPA on May 31, 2017, set MVEBs for each subarea of the Denver-North Front Range nonattainment area.
-On March 16, 2018, the EPA found the MVEBs in the Moderate Area Ozone SIP adequate for conformity determinations and on August 2, 2018, the EPA approved the majority of the SIP.
+The same nine-county DM/NFR NAA under the 1997 standard was designated as Marginal Nonattainment by the EPA under the 2008 standard on May 21, 2012.11 As a Marginal Nonattainment area, the deadline to attain the 2008 ozone NAAQS was by the end of the 2014 ozone season and a new SIP was not required.
+The DM/NFR NAA failed to attain the NAAQS based on the three-year average of ozone data from 2012 to 2014 and on May 4, 2016, EPA reclassified the area from Marginal to Moderate, extending the attainment year to 2017.
+12 Due to the reclassification, the State of Colorado developed the Moderate Area Ozone SIP to demonstrate how the area will comply with the federal CAA for the 2008 ozone NAAQS and set new MVEBs for each subarea of the Nonattainment area.
+The MVEBs were deemed adequate for conformity determinations by the EPA on March 16, 2018.13 The region failed to attain the NAAQS based on the three-year average of ozone data from 2015 to 2017, but due to a clean data year in 2017 the State of Colorado requested a one-year extension on the attainment deadline.
+The State later withdrew the request, and the EPA reclassified the area from Moderate to Serious on December 26, 2019, with an attainment year of 2020.14 The Air Quality Control Commission (AQCC) adopted the Serious Area SIP including new MVEBs on December 18, 2020.
+Until the new MVEBs are approved or deemed adequate by EPA, the MVEBs in the Moderate Area Ozone SIP continue to be the applicable budgets.
+On April 13, 2022, the EPA announced a proposed rule to reclassify the region to Severe for the 2008 NAAQS, which has attainment year of 2027.
+Effective date is anticipated in fall 2022.